Skip to main content

 Using the Web application

-The Threat Dragon web application can be configured with organization-wide templates stored in a GitHub repository.
+The Threat Dragon web application can be configured with organisation-wide templates stored in a GitHub repository.
 Templates provide pre-defined threat model structures that help teams get started quickly with consistent patterns.
-When using templates, you will need to be logged in to your repository provider (e.g., GitHub) to access the template gallery and save new models created from templates.

-You will then be presented with the Template Gallery showing available templates.
+You will then be presented with the Template Gallery showing all available templates.
 Browse or search for a template that fits your needs, then click on the template card to select it.

 When you pick a branch you will be taken to the threat model edit page where you can enter general information about your model.
 The template’s diagrams, components, and threats will already be populated as a starting point.
 The name that you provide for the model will be used as the file name within the repository.

-Loading a template from local file
+Loading a template from a local file

-The file will be validated to ensure it’s a properly formatted Threat Dragon template (metadata + model content).
-Once loaded, you can select your target repository and branch just like with organization templates.
-The imported model’s diagrams, components, and threats will be used as your starting point.
+The file will be validated to ensure it is a properly formatted Threat Dragon template (metadata + model content).
+Once loaded, you can select your target repository and branch just like with organisation templates.
+The imported template’s diagrams, components, and threats will be used as a starting point for your new threat model.

 Exporting an existing model as a template